My first introduction to mobility was the Naked Warrior workshop presented by Pavel Tsatsouline and Steve Maxwell.

 This isn’t the end all, be all of training (as certain mobility systems may claim to be).
 Instead its just one segment of what I do.

 Want to learn all of the above and how to put it all together?
-Check out How to Feel Like a Billion Dollars.
-Mobility training is just one of the six modules you’ll find inside.
+Check out Intuitive Mobiltity.
+I cover mobility training in six modules.